frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/belts.md

 ### Center to Center Calculation

 To calculate the center-to-center distance of the pulleys, you will use two featurescripts, the FRC functions functionality of the [`Origin Cube` Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/2b321cb91b74224b9c14b433 "Origin Cube Featurescript Onshape Document"){:target="_blank"} and the [`Belt & Chain Gen` Featurescript](https://cad.onshape.com/documents/53c0b14cad92676c14e04e97/w/1271c254ccb0a79563210195/e/7394c4a86d8d6c35c9a12041 "Belt & Chain Gen Featurescript Onshape Document"){:target="_blank"}.
 The combination of these two Featurescripts enables you to calculate c-c distances directly inside of Onshape.
+The Origin Cube also has additional functionality for robot and mechanism assemblies that will be discussed in Stage 1C.
+The Origin Cube feature will be **the first feature in all part studios** from here on out.

 You will utilize the following functions for belts.
 You can use them in sketches by entering them as dimensions.